Braxton Family Christmas

-Braxton Family Christmas is the first Christmas album, and second studio album overall, by R&B female group The Braxtons.
-“Braxton Family Christmas” is the only album to feature all five Braxton sisters.
+Braxton Family Christmas is a Christmas album, and second studio album overall, by R&B female group the Braxtons.
+It is the only album to feature all five Braxton sisters.
 The album was released on October 30, 2015, by Def Jam.

 Background and composition

 Braxton Family Christmas consists of eight tracks, including three covers of Christmas standards and carols ("This Christmas", "O' Holy Night", and "Mary, Did You Know?"), three original songs ("Every Day is Christmas", "Blessed New Year", and "Under My Christmas Tree") and a cover of Wham!'s "Last Christmas".

 The family's reality show, Braxton Family Values, featured footage of the sisters throughout the recording process.

 Critical reaction

 The Black Media reviewed the album in an article, "The Braxton Family finally got it done.
 For four years fans have been waiting for the sisters to put a project out, together!
 We've seen Tamar Braxton's solo success, chart-topping hits, and grammy nods.
 Trina's successful single releases, and Bar Chix grand opening, Towanda's acting career, and assistant training services.
 Traci's radio career, and successful solo career and amazing album release, and of course Toni Braxton's return to music going platinum with Baby Face and winning a Grammy after almost quitting.
 Fans wanted one thing, a joint album...and we've got it".

 Soul Tracks reviewed the album in an article, "With unpredictable sales of full-length albums over the past decade, artist holiday collections have grown more scarce.
 That's why the release of a seasonal set by an act as storied and soulful as The Braxtons is a most welcome gift.
 Although only eight songs in length, Braxton Family Christmas is a delightful listen marked by an even mixture of standards and originals.
 It might not go down in history as memorably as sister Toni's own Snowflakes from 2001 (or Tamar's Winter Loversland from 2013), but hearing the five siblings together on several tracks for the first time in decades makes for some noteworthy musical moments.
 Toni serves as executive producer of Braxton Family Christmas, and she is, in fact, the focal point of roughly half the set (being the sole vocalist on the opening rendition of Donny Hathaway's "This Christmas" and the newly composed ballad, "Blessed New Year").